agiliariniosm/Alice_Giliarini_Old_Portfolio/README.md

-# My Data Analysis Portfolio:
+# Alice Giliarini: Data Analysis Portfolio
-Alice Giliarini

-# Something different
-For test
+Hi, welcome to my data analysis portfolio!

 ## Project 1: Webtoon
 - Used SQL to sift through Webtoon's summaries of comics, find most used words, and pull-out keywords